-Pineapple Mint Jalapeno Salsa
+Pineapple Mint Jalapeño Salsa

 Ingredients

-- 2 cups ¼-inch diced fresh pineapple
+- 2 cups 1/4-inch diced fresh pineapple

-- 1 to 2 tablespoons chopped mint
+- 1 to 2 tablespoons chopped fresh mint

-- 1 teaspoon minced fresh jalapeno
+- 1 teaspoon minced fresh jalapeño pepper (seeded)

 - 1 tablespoon fresh lime juice

-- Kosher salt to taste
+- Kosher salt (to taste)

-- In a medium bowl add the pineapple, bell peppers, mint, jalapeno, lime juice and salt.
+- In a medium bowl, add the pineapple, bell peppers, mint, jalapeño, lime juice, and salt.

 - Stir gently until well combined.